What is osteoporosis?

 What causes osteoporosis?

-Oestrogen deficiency, normally as a result of the menopause, is the commonest contributor to osteoporosis, although other secondary causes can also result in osteoporosis.
+Oestrogen deficiency, normally as a result of the menopause, is the commonest cause of osteoporosis, although some diseases can also cause in osteoporosis.
 These can include various endocrine disorders such as:

 Other secondary causes include: